burlachenkok/exploring-python3/python3-note.md

 Of course, there are technical aspects:
 * Quality of code snippets and examples
 * Interoperability with other libraries.
-I.e. how easy and effective two libraries can be combined.
+I.e., how easy and effective it is for two libraries to be combined.
 (E.g.: [PyQt](https://en.wikipedia.org/wiki/PyQt) can integrated plots in [Matplotlib](https://en.wikipedia.org/wiki/Matplotlib)).
 * Can customize the framework with your form data and/or presentation formats

 There are even deeper aspects of science and engineering:
 * Support your target hardware effectively
-* Support state of art algorithms in the field
+* Support state-of-the-art algorithms in the field
 * Support parallelization across nodes and utilize communication patterns effectively
-* Support of streaming i.e. make all work in one sequential pass
+* Support of streaming, i.e. make all work in one sequential pass
 * Amount of Consumed memory
 * Scalability for extra communication or computation hardware
 * Last, but not least: *wall clock time*.

 If the library represents a bottleneck, you may want to compare different solutions.
 One way is to read engineering blogs or academic papers that provide benchmarks for similar settings.
-The most straightforward metric is *wall clock time* for a sequence of experiments carried in the same flavor, but as we said sometimes it is not *the most important metric*.
+The most straightforward metric is *wall clock time* for a sequence of experiments carried in the same flavor, but as we said, sometimes it is not *the most important metric*.

-Be careful both in the selection and in criticism of people who are motivated by not wall clock time.
+Be careful both in the selection and in the criticism of people who are motivated by not wall clock time.

-For instance, for popular web frameworks for creating web services and websites, you can check the following benchmark: https://www.techempower.com/benchmarks/.
+For instance, for popular web frameworks for creating web services and websites, you can check the following benchmarks: https://www.techempower.com/benchmarks/.

-> Do not be upset if the Python solution is in the low list of benchmarks such as presented above.
+> Do not be upset if the Python solution is in the low list of benchmarks, such as those presented above.
 Python has another benefit.
-> But if you want to *fight* in an honest fight with another technology/language be ready for a (hard) *fight* especially with well-prepared scientists and engineers.
+> But if you want to *fight* in an honest fight with another technology/language, be ready for a (hard) *fight*, especially with well-prepared scientists and engineers.

 Please research what solutions suit your needs and use these benchmarks as a first approximation.
-Keep in mind that benchmarks are not perfect and they might not reflect your specific setting or problem size in your hands, but they can provide you first steps in selection.
+Keep in mind that benchmarks are not perfect, and they might not reflect your specific setting or problem size in your hands, but they can provide you with the first steps in selection.

 ## Usage of Matrix-Matrix Multiplication

 One general recommendation (which is mentioned in any applied Machine Learning courses these days) is the following.
-If you can cast your problem into operations from linear algebra supported by [NumPy](https://numpy.org/) - then use vectors and matrices from [NumPy](https://numpy.org/) instead of the explicit loop in the Python interpreter.
+If you can cast your problem into operations from linear algebra supported by [NumPy](https://numpy.org/), then use vectors and matrices from [NumPy](https://numpy.org/) instead of the explicit loop in the Python interpreter.

 Speedup improvement from using matrices directly can be on the order of `10-20`.